-\begin{proof} Let $S$ be a vertex cover of $G_f$ and $V(S)$ denotes the endpoints of all the edges of $S$.
-Note that $S$ is a set of edges in $G$ and let $G^* = G(V, S)$ be the subgraph induced by the edges of $S$.
-If $s$ and $t$ are in the same connected component of $G^*$, then we are done as we do not need to add any additional edge to get an $s$-$t$ path in $G$.
+\begin{proof} Let $S$ be a vertex cover of $G_f$.
+Note that $S$ is a set of edges in $G$, and let $G^* = G(V, S)$ be the subgraph induced by the edges of $S$.
+If $s$ and $t$ are in the same connected component of $G^*$, then we are done, as we do not need to add any additional edge to get an $s$-$t$ path in $G$.
 Otherwise, $s$ and $t$ are in different connected components of $G^*$.
 Let us consider each of the connected components of $G^*$ one by one.